-Toyota RAV4 owners have reported 58 problems related to transmission gear slipping (under the power train category).
+Toyota RAV4 owners have reported 65 problems related to transmission gear slipping (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota RAV4 based on all problems reported for the RAV4.

 The contact owns a 2001 Toyota Rav4.
 The contact stated while driving various speeds on an icy and snow covered road, the transmission slipped gears without any warning.
 The vehicle was taken to an authorized dealer for diagnosis.
 The technician informed that the electronic control module was faulty.
 The vehicle was not repaired.
 The manufacturer was notified of the problem.
 The approximate failure mileage was 95,000.